Customer experience in retail

-The spanning across physical and digital touchpoints to ensure customer needs are being met wherever customers choose to interact with the brand.
+The spanning across physical and digital touchpoints ensures customer needs are being met wherever customers choose to interact with the brand.

 Retail deals with both products and services.
 While products are consumed, services are experienced.
 This distinction is simple but important to understand to be successful in retail today.
 The customer is the most important piece of the puzzle in a retail business, and not without reason.

 Let’s see below how Customer Experience unfolds across the retail customer journey and suggest some tips for improving the retail customer experience at each touchpoint.

 Providing the best customer experience is the only way to gain loyal customers.

 “Loyal customers are, without a doubt, the backbone on which retail businesses survive; increasing customer retention by 5% improves your sales by 25-95%, depending on the industry.”

 How to identify the customers that are loyal to the brand?